Respiratory surveillance report

 Influenza and RSV

-Community-acquired influenza and RSV emergency admissions to acute hospitals are estimated by combining data from PAS and virological reports in NIHAP.
+Community-acquired influenza and RSV emergency admissions to acute hospitals are estimated by combining data from the Patient Administration System (PAS), EPIC and virological reports in the Northern Ireland Health Analytics Platform (NIHAP).
 Admissions are counted where there was a positive test up to seven days before admission or up to one day after admission, and the method of admission was ‘Emergency’.
 The number of inpatients is counted at midnight.
 Admissions and occupancy refer to the first admission per infection episode.

 COVID-19

-Community-acquired COVID-19 emergency admissions are estimated by combining data from the NI COVID-19 Combined Testing Register and hospital admission information.
+Community-acquired COVID-19 emergency admissions are estimated by combining data from from PAS, EPIC and virological reports in NIHAP.
 Admissions are counted where there was a positive PCR or lateral flow test up to 14 days before admission or up to one day after admission.
 The number of inpatients is counted at midnight.
 Admissions and occupancy refer to the first admission per infection episode, including transfers between hospitals.
 The method used in this report is different to that previously reported by the Department of Health’s COVID-19 dashboard, which used administrative coding to identify COVID-19 admissions.

 8.7 Mortality surveillance